redox-os/book/src/userspace/ion/what_ion_is.md

 ## 2. A scripting language

 Ion can also be used to write simple scripts for common tasks or system configuration after startup.
-It is not meant as fully-featured programming language, but more like a glue to connect other programs together.
+It is not meant as a fully-featured programming language, but more like a glue to connect other programs together.

 ### Relation to terminals